Lowbridge Estate: The estate

 The Lowbridge Estate lies six miles north of Kendal in the Lake District National Park, England, off the A6 road.

 Parts of the estate had been owned by the Fothergill family since 1761.
 The principal house on the estate is Lowbridge House (c.
 22,095 sq. ft.) which was rebuilt between 1833 and 1837 by Richard Fothergill II in the then-fashionable Romantic cottage orné style.
 A lodge house and a new drive were built at the same time as well as a lake and boathouse in front of the house.
 Beneath the southern terrace are believed to be the remains of a Roman building.
 Lowbridge Cottage is a former Bastle House, retaining the arrow-slits at first floor level considered essential for defence at the time of the Border Reivers.
 In the 14th century Bridge House was granted a licence to crenellate (i.e. to be fortified).

 In 1845, the estate was expanded through the purchase of the Dry Howe and Bannisdale Head farms and the construction of a road to link them to Lowbridge, thus creating the estate as it exists today.
 In 1867 the house was extended and in 1884 a "tennis house" and clay court were added.

 The largest part of the estate is the Dry Howe Farm of about 1,888 acres which includes the farmhouse and a large part of Bannisdale Fell.

-At 22,095 square feet, Lowbridge House is the largest one family owner-occupied house in private ownership in Cumbria (i.e. not National Trust or English Heritage).
-Dalemain House at 17,679 square feet is the second largest.
-Levens Hall is believed to be the third, and then Holker Hall at 16,000 square feet.